 Has over 2 miles of trails.
 You can take the stroller-friendly trail or a more challenging 1.5-mile trek with spectacular views.

 Although these are shorter hikes, it is the perfect destination if you are looking for a quick hike.

-This 1,524 acre park lets you explore nature and search for dinosaur tracks on the trails.
+This 1,524-acre beautiful park in Glen Rose, TX lets you explore nature and search for dinosaur tracks on the trails.

 This is a park favorite for kids and adults.
 When the river is low you can see dinosaur prints at several locations throughout the park.